SuiKaze/cpkaudiomixer/README.md

 # Description:
-With this tool you can extract and change the audio of *.cpk videos (Cinepack) from Tomb Raider and Rayman games FMV videos.
+With this tool you can extract and change the audio of *.cpk videos (Cinepack) from Tomb Raider and Rayman games FMV videos for Sega Saturn.
 It only supports videos with uncompressed audio.

+Application available in: English, Spanish, Italian and Portuguese.

 # Requirements:
 * Windows 10 or higher.